-The use cases are virtually endless when you have a large, engaged panel of consumers who are continuously providing you with information about what is driving their shopping behavior.
+The use cases are virtually endless when you have a large, engaged panel of consumers who are continuously providing feedback on their attitudes, opinions and shopping behaviors.
 For example:

 - An oral care brand can determine which brand of toothpaste is most popular with dentists

 - A BevAl brand can profile the attitudes and behaviors within the LGBTQ+ community

 - A snack manufacturer can assess the value of potential partnerships by sport or even specific teams